Elon Musk abandons plan to take Tesla private

 In a dramatic U-turn, Elon Musk said late Friday that he has given up on his plan to take Tesla private.

-The billionaire entrepreneur stunned investors earlier this month when he tweeted that he had secured funding to delist the electric-car maker.
+The billionaire entrepreneur stunned investors earlier this month when he tweeted that he had secured funding to remove the electric-car maker from the stock market.

 The shock announcement sent Tesla's (TSLA) stock on a wild ride, reportedly drawing scrutiny from regulators and lawsuits from investors.
 Musk, the company's CEO, also faced increasing skepticism that he could pull off the move.